OnurKerimoglu/fabm-nflexpd/README.md

 Check the 'COMPATIBILITY_NOTES' to find out the successfully tested FABM/GOTM versions It is advisable to checkout among those compatible before proceeding.

-For letting FABM know about NFLEXPD, edit <GOTMDIR>/extern/fabm/src/CMakeLists.txt and append 'nflexpd       # Nutrient - flexible Phytoplankton - Detritus' at the end of the DEFAULT_INSTITUTES list.
-Once the model is successfully tested, it is advisable to create a FABM-branch and commit this change.
-E.g.,
-    cd <GOTMDIR>/extern/fabm
-    git checkout -b 1.0rc1-nflexpd
-    git add src/CMakeLists.txt
-    git commit -m 'included nflexpd in CMakeLists'

 FABM and NFLEXPD use object-oriented Fortran and therefore require a recent Fortran compiler (gfortran, ifort, etc).
 Moreover, a platform-independent build system based on [cmake](http://www.cmake.org) is used.
 Check whether you have that installed: execute `cmake --version` on the command line.